 This afternoon we moor in Donji Milanovac and take the short drive to Lepenski Vir, one of the most important archaeological sites in Europe, dating back to 9,500 BC.
 It consists of a series of Mesolithic villages located on a high terrace overlooking the Danube.
 The wooden houses were laid out in a fan shape and used one of the first types of concrete as their foundations, while their floors were made of sandstone, often covered with limestone plaster and decorated with red and white pigments.
 Our guided tour will reveal more about this fascinating place and how these ancient people lived.

-We moor here this evening, so why not enjoy an after-dinner stroll and take in the relaxed ambience of this lovely city?
+We moor here this evening, so why not enjoy an after-dinner stroll and take in the relaxed ambiance of this lovely city?

-This evening we cross into Hungary again, as the chef presents tonight’s appetising menu.
+This evening we cross into Hungary again, as the chef presents tonight’s appetizing menu.

 As gentle pastoral landscapes slip by, Budapest’s brooding skyline comes into view once more.
 Straddling the Danube, this imperial capital is a collage of palatial buildings, grand domes and attractive Baroque churches with soaring spires.
 From Roman ruins to Ottoman Turkish baths and elegant Art Nouveau facades, the eclectic mix of architectural styles reflects the city’s varied history, with numerous foreign powers ruling here over the centuries.
 We enjoy a guided tour, seeing all the main sights of this lovely city including the iconic Parliament Building, the National Gallery with its huge collection of Hungarian masterpieces, and the Matthias Church with its intricate rose windows.
 The rest of the day is at leisure.
 Perhaps head back to the Castle District to take in the panoramic views or explore one of the city’s many museums and galleries.